skykauf/resume/README.md

 # resume
-A repo to publicize my skills and experience in an accessible, thorough fashion
+A repo to publicize my skills and experience outside of employment

 My personal email is skylerkaufman@gmail.com
-Inquiries about code, experience, and advice are welcome
+Inquiry and advice are welcome

 Structure of repo is TBD, will update readme as it takes form